infinityworks/Policies/ISO-9001/ExternalDependencyPolicy/README.md

 Infinity Works use a tool or service for which there is no direct commercial obligation to the customer, but it is depended upon as part of an agreed process which is part of our contractual obligations.

 ### Examples
-* Virgin uses an Infinity Works provisioned instance of Atlassian’s JIRA tool to document, track and audit tasks as part of the development process.
+* Customer C uses an Infinity Works provisioned instance of Atlassian’s JIRA tool to document, track and audit tasks as part of the development process.
-* Sainsbury’s Bank uses an Infinity Works provisioned Pagerduty system to provide a 24/7 on-call number with an in-built rota, escalations etc. as part of incident management.
+* Customer D uses an Infinity Works provisioned Pagerduty system to provide a 24/7 on-call number with an in-built rota, escalations etc. as part of incident management.

 ### Mitigations
 * Reputation.
 Infinity Works only source tools directly in support of essential customer processes from providers who are ubiquitous throughout the industry and have a long-standing, proven standard of performance.